Llamacha/IWSLT2024_Quechua_data/README.md

 ## Parallel data

-This corpus is the Spanish translation of the Huqariq corpus [(Zevallos et al., 2022)](https://arxiv.org/abs/2207.05498).
+This corpus is the Spanish translation of the Siminchik  and Huqariq corpus [(Zevallos et al., 2022)](https://arxiv.org/abs/2207.05498).
 It comprises 51 hours, 16 minutes of clean speech in Quechua, translated into Spanish (que_spa_clean).
 This version contains a validation and test dataset.

 The audio files are located in [link](https://drive.google.com/drive/folders/1Ne1cMvWSUnLzxeksT2OnOJSiPNBhuC7E?usp=sharing)